SoaringMoon/WaifuNetwork/Guidelines for Editors/Guidelines for Editors.md

 # Content Removal and Editing
 Remove posts that contain no content related to Robowaifu design.

-Please remove imageboard post links or out of context quotes from posts.
+Please remove imageboard post links and quotes from posts.
+Quotes are typically duplicate information which does not need to be processed.

 Feel free to edit the content and correct mispellings ala wikipedia.